For Sale

 The Coptic Museum ,Icons

-Most of the icons in the Coptic Museum were acquired from Cairo's oldest churches.
+The Coptic Museum ,Icons Most of the icons in the Coptic Museum were acquired from Cairo's oldest churches.
 The majority of them are relatively modern, dating from the 18th and 19th centuries.
-They are, nevertheless, interesting for their themes, including scenes from the Old and New Testaments, the Holy Virgin, saints and martyrs, and especially soldier saints.
-Coptic churches, both ancient and modern, are always adorned with icons since they are used in the liturgy of the Coptic Church.
-Indeed, the older churches are perhaps a better venue for seeing the older icons than the Coptic Museum.
+They are, nevertheless, interesting for their themes, including scenes...

 The Coptic Museum ,Wall paintings

-Almost all Coptic wall painting is monastic.
+The Coptic Museum ,Wall paintings Almost all Coptic wall painting is monastic.
 They were never intended to be great works of art, but some of them, and in particular those at Bawit and Saqqara from the 6th and 7th century, show a relatively high standard.
-These murals were applied to mud-brick walls which had been plastered and white-washed.
-The only technique used for Coptic murals was tempera.
+These...

 The Coptic Museum ,Ceramics and Terracotta

-Pottery is a cheap material and a huge quantity of various wares have been unearthed in Egypt.
-The study of Coptic pottery in particular has progressed remarkably in the last three decades are so thanks to carefully recorded excavations at many sites.
-Of particular interest are those of Abu Mina, Kellia, Athribis, Naqlun, Antinoe and Esna.
+The Coptic Museum ,Ceramics and Terracotta Pottery is a cheap material and a huge quantity of various wares have been unearthed in Egypt.
+The study of Coptic pottery in particular has progressed remarkably in the last three decades are so thanks to carefully...

 The Coptic Museum ,Woodwork